Life Insurance Beneficiaries: Who to Name and How to Update Them

 • Estate planning with irrevocable trusts for tax advantages

 In community property states, you may need your spouse's written consent to name someone other than them as your beneficiary or to make certain policy changes.
-Community property states include Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+As of 2026, the nine community property states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+Five additional opt-in states (Alaska, Florida, Kentucky, South Dakota, and Tennessee) allow couples to elect community property treatment through a written agreement or community property trust.

 Smart Savings Made Simple!